 If you only need access to health insurance and retirement plans, then QuickBooks Payroll may work for you.

-Similar to ADP, Paychex provides a suite of integrated HR solutions that enable you to manage your employees well.
-Apart from payroll, the provider has time tracking, PTO monitoring, and learning management solutions.
-Tracking applicants and conducting background screening on qualified candidates are also some of the tools included in its hiring services.
-Plus, its onboarding software not only lets you automate new hire onboarding, it seamlessly transfers applicable employee data into its payroll platform.
+Paychex provides a suite of integrated HR solutions that enable you to manage your employees well.
+Apart from payroll, it has time tracking, PTO monitoring, applicant tracking, background screening, and learning management solutions.
+Plus, its onboarding feature lets you automate new hire onboarding and seamlessly transfers applicable employee data to payroll.

-If you only require simple HR tools, such as time tracking and PTO monitoring, then QuickBooks Payroll is an ideal option for you.
-Note, however, that these functionalities are made available through the provider’s TSheets time tracking solution.
-Plus, you have to subscribe to either its Premium or Elite plan in order to access the integration.
+However, if you only require simple HR tools, such as time tracking and PTO monitoring, then QuickBooks Payroll is a good option.
+Note, however, that these functionalities are available through QuickBooks Time—and to access this integration, you have to subscribe to QuickBooks Payroll’s Premium or Elite plan.

-For customer service, Paychex offers 24/7 phone support while QuickBooks Payroll has round-the-clock chat support.
-QuickBooks Payroll also offers live phone support, but the service is available only from Mondays to Fridays (6 a.m. to 6 p.m.
-Pacific time) and Saturdays (6 a.m. to 3 p.m.
+For customer service, Paychex offers 24/7 phone support, while QuickBooks Payroll has round-the-clock chat support.
+QuickBooks Payroll also offers live phone support, but the service is available only from Mondays to Fridays (6 a.m.–6 p.m.
+Pacific time) and Saturdays (6 a.m.–3 p.m.
 Pacific time).
-However, you do get 24/7 phone support if you have an Elite plan.
+However, you do get 24/7 phone support on the Elite plan.

 In terms of assistance from HR professionals, Paychex provides a dedicated payroll expert to clients who subscribe to its premium tiers.
-Similar to Gusto, Paychex has a team of HR experts whom you can contact to ask questions—but you need to pay extra to get this service.
+It has a team of HR experts whom you can contact to ask questions—but you need to pay extra to get this service.

-QuickBooks Payroll also offers a similar HR advisory service.
+QuickBooks Payroll offers a similar HR advisory service.
 Given its partnership with Mammoth, Premium and Elite subscribers can access its “HR support center.”
 This feature lets you get expert answers for HR and compliance-related queries.
 It also comes with customizable job descriptions, onboarding checklists, and employee handbooks.
-Plus, like ADP, QuickBooks offers easy access to a personal HR adviser, provided you are an Elite plan member.
+QuickBooks also offers access to a personal HR adviser, provided you are on the Elite plan.

-- QuickBooks Payroll: Users who left online reviews rated this software 4 out of 5 stars on G2 and 4.5 out of 5 stars on Capterra.
+- QuickBooks Payroll: It has 3.6 out of 5 stars on G2 and 4.5 out of 5 stars on Capterra.
 Most clients like its user-friendly interface, adding that it helps take the stress out of processing payroll.
-There are also mixed reviews about its customer support—many users noted that the support team is helpful, while others said that they received poor service.
+However, there are mixed reviews about its customer support—many noted that the support team is helpful, while others said they received poor service.

-However, if you are a QuickBooks accounting user or just a mom and pop needing to run payroll, QuickBooks Payroll is a better option for you.
-Its Core starter plan is slightly cheaper than Paychex’s basic payroll package, and you get unlimited pay runs with every plan.
-Sign up for a free trial.
+However, if you are—or plan to be—a QuickBooks accounting user or a mom-and-pop needing to run payroll, QuickBooks Payroll is the better option.
+Its Core starter plan is slightly cheaper than Paychex’s basic payroll package, and you get unlimited pay runs.
+Sign up for its free trial.